 Keep a close eye on how your long-term sales have been affected by Prime Day and plan your inventory accordingly.

 5. Use the Proper Tools to Build a New Digital Campaign Strategy

-FeedbackWhiz’s Profits and Accounting Tool is perfect for crunching numbers to determine the best course of action for your business.
+FeedbackWhiz’s Amazon P&L tool is perfect for crunching numbers to determine the best course of action for your business.
 By factoring in every element of your business from cost of goods to Amazon fees to advertising spending, you can see exactly how much profit you are making on each individual product, sale, and campaign.
 Best of all, this data can be viewed in customizable charts that allow you to analyze specific dates and situations.

 For example, you could compare your sales on a certain product or category for Prime Day vs. the week that follows.
 This will allow you to easily visualize which of your products have seen continued growth after Prime Day or which have returned to normal after the event.
 You can also easily sort your best and worst selling products over different time frames and build strategies around these statistics.

 Take advantage of these great tools to maximize profits after Prime Day.

 *Editor’s Note: This article to help maximize profits after Prime Day was originally published on Jun 30, 2021.
 It was updated July 14, 2022.